Channel 4 had broadcast just one season of the legendary American show Soul Train,

 of the time like Top of The Pops, but like The Pops no-

-The Soul Train production team were brought in, once again including Jonathan Ross and Alan Marke, while Gordon Elsbury was its Producer / Director.
+The Soul Train production team were brought in, once again including Jonathan Ross and Alan Marke, with Gordon Elsbury as its Producer / Director.

 The second and final season began May 1987, however it would be without any presenters and without the established production team.